Skip to main content

 Credits

 Each URL in a batch consumes one screenshot credit.
 A batch of 10 URLs uses 10 credits.
-Failed captures within a batch do not consume credits.
+Failed captures are automatically refunded.
+See the batch capture API reference for full endpoint details.